Developer Reference ENCX and WPF

 Various properties are provided to allow databinding but we had no appetite to wrap up every method of the ENCX S57Draw object, so some operations require you to manipulate that directly — the S57Draw property gives you access to this.
 After you do anything with the S57Draw object you must call UpdateBitmap() in order to ask ENCX to redraw the chart.
 Every time the chart is redrawn, the control fires the OnBitmapUpdated event — this helps you know when to update the position of any overlaid visuals.

-Moving on to the S57Example project and MainWindow.xaml, we can start to see how the sample app fits together — we simply declare an S57Control along with a Canvas upon which we draw our overlaid shapes.
+Moving on to the S57Example projects and MainWindow.xaml, we can start to see how the sample app fits together — we simply declare an S57Control along with a Canvas upon which we draw our overlaid shapes.

 Our NorthArrow control is placed at the top right of the window.
 (I won't go into any detail on the NorthArrow, as it's incidental to getting ENCX to work with WPF, but the code is there if you want to take a look.)